 When we ripped open Casper’s mattress cover (please don’t try this at home), we saw four different layers of foam (unless it’s the Casper Hybrid or Wave Hybrid which have a coil layer as well).
 The base layer is a thick slab of support foam, and has a layer of zoned transition foam above it.
 Next comes a layer of memory foam, then an open-cell layer of foam at the top.
 So you can still find memory foam inside a Casper, but it’s considerably less noticeable since it’s underneath that open-cell foam layer.

 Casper is one of a handful of mattress companies who have been building “zoned” layers in their mattresses.
 This means that different areas of the mattress have different levels of softness or firmness to them.
 The middle third of the mattress is a slab of firm foam, and the top and bottom third are slabs of soft foam to provide support to shoulders and hips.
 The difference in firmness may not be incredibly noticeable, but Casper’s popularity suggests it’s comfortable to many different sleepers.

-Similar to the Layla mattress, Casper isn’t the best option for larger individuals because again, the foam won’t be able to support that extra weight in the long term.
+Similar to the Layla mattress, the original Casper isn’t the best option for larger individuals because again, the foam won’t be able to support that extra weight in the long term.
 We want you to enjoy your mattress for as long as you can, especially since you’re spending a good chunk of change on a good mattress.
 If you’re a more heavy set individual, we suggest you look into the Casper Hybrid or Casper’s Wave Hybrid.